ForgeRock/forgeops/helm/gatling-benchmark/README.md

 Benchmark configuration can be found in values.yaml file.
 You can configure all necessary test related variables there.

-## Run benchmark
+## Run benchmark automically
-To run the benchmark, run following
+To run the benchmark automatically after deployment, run following

 `helm install --name benchmark gatling-benchmark`